Trees#

 names_nodes["Human"]

-Getting the name of a node (or a tree)#
+Getting the name of a node#

 from cogent3 import load_tree